Help A Fella Out? Literally!

 REFERENCES USED IN THE CREATION OF THIS POST

 Interested in purchasing pre-cleaned, sorted, and sanitized Mason Bee Cocoons of your own?
-Click below to purchase some of ours from our 2023 Mason Bee Cocoon Fundraiser!
+Each year we offer pre-cleaned and sorted bees for pickup here in the orchard.
+Keep an eye on our Mason Bee Sale Page for purchase.
 All proceeds go towards supporting HOEC, and the creation of more educational resources like these.
 Thank you in advance, and happy Mason Bee stewarding! ❤️

 Previous